muratk5n/thirdwave/en/2018/12/renewable-fuel-is-the-solution.md

 technology.
 Between 1751-2014 tons of carbon was emitted into the atmosphere, and the causation between that and the global warming is [clear to see](../../2021/07/historical-carbon-emissions.md).
-70% of the carbon was emitted during this over 200 year period were US, China, Russia, UK, Japan, Germany, France, and Canada.
+70% of the carbon was emitted during this 200+ year period were US, China, Russia, UK, Japan, Germany, France, and Canada.

 What to do about it?
-Without sacrificing the current modern wway of life, there are but a few options.
+Without sacrificing our current modern way of life, there are but a few options.
 If our cars do not run on fossil fuels, what do they run on?
 Lithium based batteries cannot be a solution, world lithium reserves are [limited](../../2020/07/h2-numbers.md).